 At the end of January, I published a blog post with a screenshot of a maze maker app that I’d created.
 That app is gone (because it was hosted by Anvil and I decided to stop using Anvil) but I now have a new maze maker app online.
 Below is a partial screenshot.

 You’ll notice that it’s much simpler than the previous app: the four fields (maze width, maze height, wall width and image height) are gone.
 Now you just click one button to generate a new random maze.
 There’s also a new button to print the maze.

 As with the previous maze-generator app, the reason I created it was that I wanted to try some web services I hadn’t used before.
 Specifically, I wanted to try Google Cloud Functions (GCF) and Neocities.

 I’m pretty happy with GCF and Neocities.
 GCF has a free tier and Neocities is free, so I will leave the new Zigtrig Maze Wizard online.
 Why not?

 Update in September 2020: I created a maze-generator plugin for Adobe XD, and I liked the name “Zigtrig Maze Wizard” so much that I used it for that plugin.
 I renamed the web-based maze generator; it’s now called “Troy’s Maze Wizard.”

-Update in 2021: When I decided to stop creating Adobe XD plugins, I removed the “Zigtrig Maze Wizard” plugin from the Adobe XD Plugins Directory, so that name became available once again, and I re-applied it to the online maze generator described in this post.
+Update in early 2021: When I decided to stop creating Adobe XD plugins, I removed the “Zigtrig Maze Wizard” plugin from the Adobe XD Plugins Directory, so that name became available once again, and I re-applied it to the online maze generator described in this post.

 Photo Credit: The image at the top is by Pixaline on Pixabay.